rohityadav-sas/Currency-Exchange/README.md

 # Currency Exchange App
-A dynamic React-based currency exchange application that empowers users to effortlessly convert currencies with up-to-date exchange rates.
-Built with modern web technologies like Vite, Bun, and Tailwind CSS, this project exemplifies efficient state management and seamless API integration for a smooth user experience.
+A simple React-based currency converter app that helps users easily convert currencies with real-time exchange rates.
+Built using modern tools like Vite, Bun, and Tailwind CSS, it focuses on efficient state management and smooth API integration to provide a seamless user experience.

 ## Table of Contents
 - [Preview](#preview)